Negreira

 The Ponte Maceira

 This Roman bridge from the Middle Ages that is located over the river Tambre is the border between Negreira and Ames.
 It is a beautiful medieval bridge composed of a central semicircular arch and several lateral arches.
-It has a structure with granite ashlars, nowadays very darkened by fungus, with an irregular carving in the lower part.
-It has a narrow roadway, a very typical construction of the time that is preserved to the delight of visitors.
+It has a structure with granite ashlars and a narrow roadway, a very typical construction of the time that is preserved to the delight of visitors.

 Pazo do Cotón and San Mauro Chapel

-In Negreira you can also find this imposing medieval fortress that nowadays has undergone a few reforms, although its origins can still be subtly noticed in the structure.
-It features a large fireplace and a stone gallery that can be easily seen from the main street.
-The gallery links the Pazo de Cotón with the Chapel of San Mauro through a beautiful triple stone arcade.
+In Negreira you can also find this imposing medieval fortress.
+It features a large fireplace and a stone gallery that links the Pazo de Cotón with the Chapel of San Mauro through a beautiful triple stone arcade.
 You can access to its interior and observe the collection of different coats of arms of families relevant to the history of Galicia.

 The Chapel of San Mauro is one of the most important religious and artistic heritage of the area.
-Together, together with the Pazo, they add up to three naves built in the 18th century.
-The chapel itself is a rectangular plan with a gabled nave.
+Together with the Pazo, they add up to three naves built in the 18th century.
 This construction in its entirety is one of the most interesting visits that can be made in the town, captivating from the outside and from the inside.

 The Parish Church of Santa María de Portor

 This is one of the most complete Romanesque churches in the whole region, territory of the Bieito monks and dependent on San Martiño Pinario.
-A beautiful building of great architectural interest that can be found in the easternmost parish of the town hall.
-Both the façade and the tower belong to the 17th century and consist of a nave with four bays with three pairs of half-columns, prismatic buttresses, blind arches, lateral portal and apsidal acroteria.
-A work to contemplate when passing through Negreira without any doubt.
+Both the façade and the tower belong to the 17th century.
+It is a work to contemplate when passing through Negreira without any doubt.

 Hiking

-Hiking is a great plan when you pass through Negreira, as the city council of this beautiful village has a route called the Three Peacefuls at the disposal of all nature lovers.
+Hiking is a great plan in Negreira, as the city council has a route called the Three Pazos.
 It is a route of about 15 km taking advantage of the Xacobean route between Ponte Maceira and the village.
-It starts at Pazo do Cotón, goes along the beautiful river walk to Pedra Mármoa, passes through Bergando, Ponte Maceira and Chancela.
-At this last point is the pazo of Albariña, the last of the three that give the route its name.
-Passing through it you experience an excellent visual mix of nature and architectural heritage.
+It starts at Pazo do Cotón, goes along the beautiful river walk to Pedra Mármoa, and passes through Ponte Maceira and Chancela.
+It offers an excellent visual mix of nature and architectural heritage.

 The Pazo of Albariña